 It is a unique opportunity to do a good deed.
 For a few euros, you can set out a young turtle in the sea in Bali.
 At Reef Seen in the north near Permuteran, eggs from sea turtles are hatched.
 And as a tourist, if the tide and the conditions are right, you can release a turtle into the sea in the morning.
 So that he does not suffer from hungry dogs or birds of prey, but may swim towards a long future.

 Ask in advance (for example via e-mail) when it is best to come by to do this since it has to do with the moon phase and the tide.
 Of course, you can also visit the project yourself if you are in the area.
 And so learn everything about the five species of sea turtles that swim around here.
-These are loggerhead turtle, loggerhead turtle, soup turtle, leatherback turtle and
+These are loggerhead turtle, loggerhead turtle, soup turtle, leatherback turtle, and warrant.

 It almost sounds alien.
 At Pemuteran in the northeast of Bali, an attempt is made to grow coral with a low current.
 Various artificial reefs have also been created here, on which the tiny animals can develop.
 The Pemuteran Artificial Reef Project is right in front of Taman Sari Cottages.
 The first results are promising.
 The coral grows steadily and attracts countless fish species.
 What you can see for yourself.
 And you can learn a lot about the coral and its inhabitants here.

 Rafting is not immediately something you expect at Bali.
 It is not known to everyone, but the interior of Bali offers good white water possibilities.
 You can raft on rivers with names such as Ayung, Telaga Waja and Unda.
 This is Class II and III, which is average, but not exceptionally challenging.
 You paddle your way through the green heart of Bali, right through the rainforest and meters high gorges.
-If you have time to look … You can easily get in touch with the tour operators from most hotels (but also in Sanur, Kuta and Ubud).
+If you have time to look … You can easily get in touch with the tour operators from most hotels (but also in Sanur, Kuta, and Ubud).
 You can go half a day, but also a full day.
 Check the quality of the excursion provider in advance, there are considerable differences in the quality of the items.
 Where cheap is often expensive.

 4. Feel The Fire In Kecak